mosip/release-script/release/README.md

 # MOSIP Release Process

 ## Overview
-Use this guide to release specific MOSIP version.
+Use this guide to release a specific MOSIP version.

 ## Pre-requisites
 * All the pre-requisites are mentioned in [pre-requisites guide](docs/pre-requisites.md).
 * Ensure proper branching rules are followed.
-For more details see [MOSIP repo Branching Rules](docs/branching-rule.md).
+For more details, see [MOSIP repo Branching Rules](docs/branching-rule.md).
 ## Steps
 1. Create `release-branch` from the release-candidate branch and name it as follows:
     ```
     release-<release-version>
     eg: release-1.3.x
     ```
-2. Ensure that the `pom.xml` files should be updated with the release version of SNAPSHOT in the release branch ( Ex. release-1.3.x ).
+2. Ensure that the `pom.xml` files should be updated with the release version of SNAPSHOT in the release branch ( Ex, release-1.3.x ).
     * If not, please coordinate with the developer to ensure it is updated.
 3. Ensure that the `db_upgrade` and `db_rollback` scripts are updated with the latest release version.
     * If not, coordinate with the developer to make the necessary updates.